-Training for women were organised in Slovakia102, Greece and Ireland.
-In Greece103 one project focused mainly with particular emphasis on victims from vulnerable groups (foreigners, Roma, etc.).
-In Ireland Roma women, together with other vulnerable groups, were trained to become self employed or entrepreneurs in the region of within two projects 105 and in Slovakia with one project aiming at inserting long-term unemployed to the entrepreneurship in the craft and agro-tourism sector106.
+Training for women were organised in Slovakia, Greece and Ireland.
+In Greece one project focused mainly on fighting social exclusion of, and providing legal support to, women victims of abuse (violence and trafficking) with particular emphasis on victims from vulnerable groups (foreigners, Roma, etc.).
+In Ireland Roma women, together with other vulnerable groups, were trained to become self employed or entrepreneurs in the region of Longford.

+Re-training schemes for long term unemployed, including Roma people, were put in place in Czech Republic within two projects and in Slovakia with one project aiming at inserting long-term unemployed to the entrepreneurship in the craft and agro-tourism sector.
 72 persons completed training activities on traditional craft production, IT skills, business start up, financial management, agro-tourism development, monitoring and evaluation methods.
 60 of them have been placed 6 months after the end of the training.

-Longford104.

-Re-training schemes for long term unemployed, including Roma people, were put in place in Czech Republic

 100. EQUAL IE 43

-101. http://ec.europa.eu/employment_social/equal/practical-examples/asyl-06-ie-roma_en.cfm
+101. http://ec.europa.eu/employment\social/equal/practical-examples/asyl-06-ie-roma\en.cfm

 102. 2003SK051PO001-2.21

 103. EQUAL, GR-232235, GR-232157

 104. EQUAL, IE 16.

 105. EQUAL, CZ 2, CZ 29

 106. 2003SK051PO001, Source Managing Authority.